 Minimizing Ghost Crab Pot Fishing in Maryland

-SERC is evaluating existing crab pot technologies to reduce the impact of Maryland ghost crab pots in the Chesapeake Bay.
+SERC evaluated existing crab pot technologies to reduce the impact of Maryland ghost crab pots in the Chesapeake Bay.

 Project Dates: April 2014 - June 2016